 Using icebreakers for teams effectively

-When planning an icebreaker activity for your next team meeting, here are a few tips to make it as effective as possible.
+When planning an icebreaker activity for your next team meeting, here are some tips to make it as effective as possible.

 1. Know the ice you’re trying to break

 What is the purpose of your icebreaker activity?
 It should be more than just making the meeting flow smoothly - there is also thought needed about the kind of ice you’re trying to break.
 This could be one of three kinds:

 - Getting a group of people who don’t know each other acquainted, like one or more new employees.